MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Allows tenant admins to turn on support for PDFs with sensitivity labels for the following scenarios:

-1. Applying a sensitivity label in Office on the web
+- Applying a sensitivity label in Office for the web.
-2. Uploading a labeled document, and then extracting and displaying that sensitivity label
+- Uploading a labeled document, and then extracting and displaying that sensitivity label.
-3. Search, eDiscovery, and data loss prevention
+- Search, eDiscovery, and data loss prevention.
-4. Auto-labeling policies and default sensitivity labels for SharePoint document libraries
+- Auto-labeling policies and default sensitivity labels for SharePoint document libraries.

 The valid values are:
 True - Enables the support for PDF.